 Authentic Mongolian Beef recipe – thin strips of tender beef are lightly coated in cornstarch and cooked in a sweet and tangy soy sauce, garnished with scallions.

 Despite its name, this dish is actually a Chinese-American classic.
-It is very easy to prepare and takes only 30 minutes to make – including 20 minutes to marinate the flank steak.
-So, the actual cook time is only about 5 minutes.
+This Easy Mongolian Beef is very quick to prepare – takes only 30 minutes to make, including 20 minutes to marinate the flank steak.
+So, the actual cook time is only about 5 -10 minutes.

 It tastes just like P.F.
 Chang’s Mongolian Beef recipe, except that this one is healthier and made at home with fresher ingredients.